-Can my shop open on a Public Holiday?
+Can my shop open on public holidays like ANZAC Day?

 We want choice, when it comes to shop trading hours and public holidays, for businesses, employees and shoppers.
 New Zealand’s current law bans many shops from opening for three and a half days a year.
 Namely, Christmas Day, Good Friday, Easter Sunday, and until 1pm on ANZAC Day.

 These rules are a hangover from outdated laws.
 In the past, shops couldn’t open on weekends and evenings.
 Thankfully, New Zealand legislation lifted almost all shop trading hours restrictions by 1990.
 Councils now have the power to give shops the option to open in their districts on Easter Sunday, under 2016 legislation.